anazcodes/blogapp/readme.md

-# Blog Post CRUD
+# Blogapp
-A Blog Post CRUD API in Go powered by Fiber framework.
+A Blog Post API in Go powered by Fiber framework.

 ## Technologies